mozilla/aestimia/README.md

   to prevent tampering.

 * `API_SECRET` is the secret used to make API requests to Aestimia.
 If absent, the API is disabled.
+API documentation can be found at `/docs` once Aestimia has launched.

 * `PERSONA_AUDIENCE` is the origin of the server, as it appears to users.
 If `DEBUG` is enabled, this defaults to